 The RAS requires the DLC to complete an annual Cost Sharing Template.
 Then the RAS uses the data provided to update the Kuali Coeus award database and to confirm that the full cost sharing obligation under the award is described.

-In accordance with sponsor financial reporting requirements, Sponsored Accounting will report cost sharing captured in MIT cost sharing cost objects, cost sharing of subrecipients, and cost sharing for which documentation has been provided by the DLCs.
+In accordance with sponsor financial reporting requirements, Sponsored Accounting will report cost sharing captured in MIT cost sharing cost objects, cost sharing of subrecipients, and cost sharing for which documentation has been provided by the DLCIs.
 The VPF conducts the final audit of cost sharing WBS to make sure that the actuals meet the full cost sharing obligation of the award.
-Then the sponsored accounting reviews DLC documentation for compliance with MIT documentation guidelines.
-Copies of any cost sharing reports prepared and submitted to the sponsor by the DLC should be provided to the RAS and Sponsored Accounting.
+Then the sponsored accounting reviews DLCI documentation for compliance with MIT documentation guidelines.
+Copies of any cost sharing reports prepared and submitted to the sponsor by the DLCI should be provided to the RAS and Sponsored Accounting.